Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 ### Tcache Poisoning to Overwrite the Return Address

 The program has no secret to leak and no authorization check.
 The only way out is to make `main` return to `win()` instead of back to `__libc_start_main`.
-We do this by poisoning the tcache to hand us a pointer directly onto the stack, at `main`'s return address, and then writing `win_addr` there with `scanf`.
+We do this by poisoning the TCACHE to hand us a pointer directly onto the stack, at `main`'s return address, and then writing `win_addr` there with `scanf`.

-We allocate two chunks, free them to populate the tcache, then use `scanf` on the dangling pointer to overwrite chunk A's `next` with the return address on the stack:
+We allocate two chunks, free them to populate the TCACHE, then use `scanf` on the dangling pointer to overwrite chunk A's `next` with the return address on the stack:

 ```
 ┌┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┐
-┊  tcache_perthread_struct Void                                        ┊
+┊  TCACHE_perthread_struct Void                                        ┊
 ┊            ┏━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━┓                       ┊
 ┊    counts: ┃ count_128: 2   ┃ count_32: 0    ┃  ...                  ┊
 ┊            ┣━━━━━━━━━━━━━━━━╋━━━━━━━━━━━━━━━━┫                       ┊